-YOU TOO CAN HELP PROTECT GROUNDWATER by recycling household hazardous waste (HHW) and following label instructions when applying herbicides or pesticides to lawns, landscaping, vegetable gardens, or crop fields
+YOU TOO CAN HELP PROTECT GROUNDWATER by recycling household hazardous waste (HHW) and following label instructions when applying herbicides or pesticides.
+Properly dispose of medicines, paint, batteries, etc.

 For more information about your drinking water, or to get involved in wellhead protection, please contact Tim Showalter at 812-444-9454 or by writing to this address: P.O.
 Box 57, Montgomery, IN 47558.
 You are welcome and encouraged to attend public meetings on the 1st Monday of each month at the Montgomery Town Hall beginning at 5:30pm.